infoshareacademy/jjdzr6-live-oak/README.md

-## ServiceBox
+# ServiceBox

 ### Create Docker image
-1. Go to the directory with the Dockerfile is
+1. Go to the directory where the Dockerfile is
 2. Run command `docker build -t servicebox .` to create a docker image

 ### Run docker container and application